Key Takeaways

 Selling is a once-in-a-lifetime event.
 Plan it like one.

 Whether you're 5 years out or already fielding offers, an exit planning consultation identifies the legal issues that will affect your price, your timeline, and your ability to close.
-Managing partner on every engagement.
+Senior counsel on every engagement.

 Frequently Asked Questions About Business Exit Planning

 Start 3-5 years before your target exit date.
-This gives you time to clean up corporate records, diversify your customer base, build a management team, optimize your tax structure, and cure any contract or IP issues that buyers will flag during due diligence.
+This window gives you time to clean up corporate records, diversify your customer base, build a management team, optimize your tax structure, and cure any contract or IP issues that buyers will flag during due diligence.
+Owners who begin planning five years out have measurably different outcomes than those who list the business with 60 days of preparation.
 The businesses that sell at premium valuations are the ones where the owner planned the exit as deliberately as they built the business.

 What percentage of businesses actually sell?